luharaca/guess-number-game/README.md

-# javascript-games
+# javascript-projects
-This repository includes some little web games implemented by JavaScript, HTML, CSS.
+This repository includes projects implemented using JavaScript, HTML, CSS.